Flat-bodies

 (NCBI-index: 1.666440)

 A Flat-body that is not very often seen in the Netherlands is the Gorse Tip Moth (Agonopterix nervosa).
-The top of the forewing is soft brown to slightly yellowish with a streak along the costa being noticeably lighter colored.
-In the center of the wing is a light elongated spot.
-The oval mark closest to the base is black and the other is white with a reddish-brown border.
+The top of the forewing is soft brown to slightly yellowish with a streak along the costa, which is noticeably lighter colored.
+In the centre of the wing is a light elongated spot.
+The oval mark closest to the base is black, and the other is white with a reddish-brown border.
 Near the white oval mark is a reddish-brown elongated spot.
-The wing fringes are much darker than the wing itself and the apex is quite pointed.
-The flying period in one generation is from June to September and the wingspan is 16-22mm.
+The wing fringes are much darker than the wing itself, and the apex is quite pointed.
+The flying period in one generation is from June to September, and the wingspan is 16-22mm.
 Host plant: Gorse, Broom, and Dyer’s Greenwood.
 Dutch name: Spitse kaartmot.
 Frisian name:

 Flying period: